 Measures

-Externalizing Dimensions (Parent-Report).
-Externalizing psychopathology was assessed using a subset of items from the parent-report version of the Child Behavior Checklist (CBCL; ), which was administered at each of the four assessments.
-More specifically, we used the 45 CBCL items first identified in factor analyses of the ABCD baseline data by Michelini et al. (2019) that had primary loadings on one of the two of the factors which were termed externalizing factor and a neurodevelopmental factor.
+Externalizing Dimensions (Parent-Report; T1-T4).
+Externalizing psychopathology was assessed using a subset of items from the parent-report Child Behavior Checklist (CBCL; ), which was administered at each of the four assessments.
+More specifically, we used the 45 CBCL items and item composites first identified in factor analyses of the ABCD baseline data by Michelini et al. (2019) that had primary loadings on the externalizing factor and/or the neurodevelopmental factor.
 These two factors had a total of 45 items/item composites that showed either primary loadings on one of the factors or loaded on both factors without a clear primary loading (e.g., the item “Impulsive or acts without thinking” had a loading of .49 on both the externalizing and neurodevelopmental factors).
 Table 1 in the preregistration (https://osf.io/ec36x/?view_only=d63a1452f133421b9e1bef34a41675f1) provides details for the specific CBCL items that were used for our analyses.

-Diagnostic Constructs (Parent- and Youth-Report).
-Clinical correlates were assessed using clinician ratings of parent- and youth-reported modules of the Kiddie Schedule for Affective Disorders and Schizophrenia (KSADS-5).
+Diagnostic Constructs (Parent- and Youth-Report; T1).
+Clinical correlates at baseline were assessed using clinician ratings of parent- and youth-reported modules of the Kiddie Schedule for Affective Disorders and Schizophrenia (KSADS-5).
 Clinical outcomes were assessed using dimensional symptom counts for the following externalizing, neurodevelopmental, and internalizing diagnostic constructs: conduct disorder, oppositional defiant disorder, ADHD, major depressive disorder, suicidality/self-harm, generalized anxiety disorder, and social anxiety disorder.
 Each symptom was indicated as being present (1) or not present (0), and symptoms were summed such that higher scores indicate more symptoms endorsed for the diagnostic construct.
 Parents completed all KSADS-5 modules at the baseline assessment, while youth completed the mood disorder, social anxiety, generalized anxiety disorder, suicidality, and sleep modules at baseline.

-Prosocial Behavior (Youth-Report).
-Prosocial behavior was assessed using the 3 items from the youth-reported Strengths and Difficulties Questionnaire (SDQ) (“I try to be nice to other people”; “I care about their feelings”; “I offer to help others”) administered at baseline.
+Prosocial Behavior (Youth-Report; T1).
+Prosocial behavior was assessed using the 3-item subscale of the youth-reported Strengths and Difficulties Questionnaire (SDQ) (“I try to be nice to other people”; “I care about their feelings”; “I offer to help others”) administered at baseline.
 Items were rated on a 3-point scale ranging from 0 (not true) to 2 (certainly true) and summed such that higher scores represent greater levels of prosocial behavior.

-Impulsivity (Youth-Report).
+Impulsivity (Youth-Report; T1).
 Impulsivity was assessed using the youth-reported Urgency, Premeditation (lack of), Perseverance (lack of), Sensation Seeking, Positive Urgency, Impulsive Behavior Scale (UPPS-P for Children Short Form – ABCD version) at baseline.
-The scale contained 20 items assessing impulsivity (e.g., “I like to stop and think about things before I do them (Reversed)”) and includes 5 subscales: Negative Urgency, Positive Urgency, Lack of Perseverance, Lack of Planning, and Sensation Seeking.
+The scale contained 20 items assessing impulsivity (e.g., “I like to stop and think about things before I do them” (Reversed)) and includes 5 subscales: Negative Urgency, Positive Urgency, Lack of Perseverance, Lack of Planning, and Sensation Seeking.
 Items were rated on a 4-point scale from 1 (not at all like me) to 4 (very much like me) and summed such that higher scores represent higher impulsivity.

-Fluid Intelligence Composite.
-Fluid intelligence was assessed using an age-corrected composite of 5 tasks from the NIH Toolbox Cognition measures: List Sorting Working Memory Test, Pattern Comparison Processing Speed Test, Picture Sequence Memory Test, Flanker Task, and Dimensional Change Card Sort Test.
+Fluid Intelligence Composite (T1).
+Fluid intelligence was assessed at baseline using an age-corrected composite of 5 tasks from the NIH Toolbox Cognition measures: List Sorting Working Memory Test, Pattern Comparison Processing Speed Test, Picture Sequence Memory Test, Flanker Task, and Dimensional Change Card Sort Test.
 These tasks collectively assess abilities related to processing speed, episodic memory, working memory, cognitive control, and cognitive flexibility (Luciana et al., 2018).

 Preregistered Analyses and Hypotheses